Audio connection with an intercom via SIP

 subscribe=1&

-• DOORBIRD_API_PASSWORD - the DoorBird intercom’s user password, which is provided on the digital passport supplied by the manufacturer with the intercom, or generated for specifically created user,
+• DOORBIRD_API_PASSWORD - is the password of the DoorBird intercom user, it is found on the digital passport sheet attached to the intercom by the manufacturer, or generated for a special user,

-• DOORBIRD_IP - the intercom’s IP address in the local network, which can be obtained, e.g. on the router configuration website, by using IT network scanners, or on DoorBird’s website after logging in: https://www.doorbird.com/checkonline
+• DOORBIRD_IP - the IP address of the intercom in the local network, it can be read, e.g. on the router configuration page, through the use of IP network scanners, or on the online DoorBird website after logging in: https://www.doorbird.com/checkonline

-• AMPIO_DOORBIRD_USER_PASSWORD - the password created for the intercom user in the Ampio system.
+• USER_PASSWORD_AMPIO_DOORBIRD - the password set for the intercom user in the Ampio system.

 http://dwerex001:56fdsxXD3se@192.168.111.45